JaydenElliott/remote-linux-worker/README.md

 # RLW - Remote Linux Worker
-A remote linux process execution server-side library and gRPC server.
+A remote linux process execution library and gRPC server.

 RLW exposes two sub-libraries:
 1. `rlwp` - Remote Linux Worker Processor: an interface that allows users to start, stop, stream and get the status of linux process jobs.